 Trust me, I have tried and let me tell you…it doesn’t end well.
 Why?
 Because rolled oats cook wildly different then steel cut oats.

-So either the rolled oats end up burning in your Instant Pot or turning to total mush.
+Either the rolled oats end up burning in your Instant Pot or turn to total mush.
 Neither of which sounds super appetizing for breakfast.

-Plus, rolled oats are pretty quick cooking on the stove top.
+Plus, rolled oats cook pretty quickly on the stove top.
 Like, under 10 minutes!
 And you can totally toss grated veggies into those!

 - Make it in your slow cooker.
 Combine all ingredients in your crockpot, stir to combine, cover, and cook on low for 8 hours.

 - Cook this up gluten free by using certified gluten free steel cut oats.

 - Use only carrots or zucchini.
 No stressing if you don’t have both!
 Just double up on the veggie you do have on hand.

 - Add some cocoa powder and make it chocolate!
 Chocolate oatmeal?
 Yes please!
 I suggest about 3 tablespoons.